biohack-me/Patreon-patron-sync/README.md

 Copy the provided `credentials.rb.example` file to `credentials.rb` and set the database connection info and patreon access token.

-Then, open an `irb` console to test individual functions provided in `patron_functions.rb` (remember to `require_relative 'patron_functions'`), or, run `patron_sync.rb` to test the entire process and update your local vanilla database.
+Then, open an `irb` console to test individual functions provided in `patron_functions.rb` (remember to `require_relative 'patron_functions'`), or, run `./patron_sync.rb` to test the entire process and update your local vanilla database.

 ## Deploying

-After pushing any local changes to github, go to the project directory on the biohack.me server and do a git pull and bundle update.
+After pushing any local changes to github, go to the project directory on the biohack.me server and do a `git pull` and `bundle install`.
 There is a cron job set up on the server to run `patron_sync.rb` on the first of every month.